“We might not be able to fix the economy. But we can design the city to give people dignity, to make them feel rich.” Enrique Peñalosa

 cluster suggests that the transport profile of London is different to the rest of the UK and can only otherwise be found in high accessibility centres of large cities.

-Car reliant but high public transport This cluster has high car usage but is notable for the comparitvely large number of people who use the bus
+This cluster has high car usage but is notable for the comparitvely large number of people who use the bus

 and walk to work.
 These MSOAs also have a high degree of accessibility but the overall transport profile is more shifted towards cars than the previous cluster.
 This is found in large Urban areas across the UK such as Manchester and